eeshvardasikcm/eeshvardasikcm/README.md

 to likely finish AyurProject language written in C++ before carbon project finishes their first version of carbon language.

+upon the request of the leads to expedite my C++ code writing, I finally you got into my new PC and also purchased a subscription to a professional integrated development environment that could handle carbon language development.

+All of the preparation steps i took over

 My implementation of a language with a
 C++ toolchain quite a bit more simple